 Another sister, who coordinates the St. Louis Sisters' ecology group, is the Catholic representative for an ecumenical ecology group in Ireland called Eco-Congregation.
 According to her, the first and most important response (from both groups) to Laudato Si' was an overwhelming sense of gratitude, affirmation, support and relief.
 Laudato Si' gave the ecological spirituality/ministry a long-awaited "imprimatur" and a new sense of confidence.
 As a result of Laudato Si', several parishes have enrolled in the Eco-Congregation program.
 Other Christian denominations are also using the encyclical, which they find a "readable, comprehensive, simple, inspiring and spiritual document."

 The more we reflect on our mission in light of the realities of our world today, the more our sisters and associates feel moved and motivated to consider the calls and invitations in Laudato Si'.

-[Winifred Ojo leads the Sisters of St Louis, an international congregation founded in France in 1842.
-Born in western Nigeria, she currently lives in Ireland, where her institute is based.]
+[Winifred Ojo belongs to the Sisters of St Louis, an international congregation founded in France in 1842.
+Born in western Nigeria, she currently lives and works on the St. Louis Central leadership team in Ireland.]

 In case you missed it: Partnerships strengthen sisters' clean water projects worldwide